vladc73/Microsoft-AZ500-Azure-Security/README.md

 # Hello, I'm Vladimir
 <a href="[https://www.linkedin.com/in/vladimirclifton/]"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I recently completed ZTM Academy Certification with a profound interest in technology and a dedication to solving complex problems.
+I recently completed the Micosoft AZ500 Azure Security Technologies labs with a profound interest in technology and a dedication to solving complex problems in the cloud.

 ## Objective
 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to be a Cloud Security Analyst.